top of page

 Radiculopathy vs. peripheral neuropathy

-Acupuncture treatment for Pinched Nerves
+Acupuncture Treatment for Pinched Nerves

-Acupuncture is an effective treatment for pinched nerves if the cause comes from tight and weakened muscles entrapping the nerve pathway.
+Acupuncture is an effective treatment for pinched nerves if the cause is tight and weakened muscles entrapping the nerve pathway.
 Motor point acupuncture can activate weakened muscles from inflammation and loosen tight muscles from the body's compensatory mechanisms.
 Motor point acupuncture also helps bring blood and oxygen to ischemic muscles that are not nourished due to injury.

 Want to see if acupuncture can reduce the symptoms of your pinched nerve?